Zahra-Kadkhodaie/Zahra-Kadkhodaie.github.io/_pages/.ipynb_checkpoints/about-checkpoint.md

   - /about.html
 ---

 I’m a Research Fellow at the [Flatiron Institute](https://www.simonsfoundation.org/flatiron/), Simons Foundation, working jointly at the Center for Computational Neuroscience and the Center for Computational Mathematics.
 I did a Ph.D. in Data Science at the Center for Data Science at New York University, advised by [Eero Simoncelli](https://www.cns.nyu.edu/~eero/).
-I hold bachelor’s degree in Solid State Physics a and a Master's degree in Psychology.
+I hold a bachelor’s degree in Solid State Physics a and a Master's degree in Psychology.